 Hi, i'm Nida

-My interest in UX design was found by accident through a class in college.
+I stumbled upon my interest in UX/UI through a class in college.
 I had made my mind up to be a graphic designer and maybe work up to being an art director one day.
-Taking that course completely changed my plan.
+Taking that graphic design course completely changed my plan.
 UX/UI was the first time I found myself being a fit humanly and artistically.
 Graphic design, and in fact all kinds of art careers, require a level of empathy and knowing your audience.
 I could tell this was different.
 Not only did I feel like I was making meaningful design decisions, the UX process required that I knew I was.
 Connecting with the users directly, putting them at the center of the design process, and going forth in that way was reaffirming and exciting.

-I attended Benedictine University and graduated in 2021 with a BA in Graphic Design.
+Confident in this passion, I attended Benedictine University and graduated in 2021 with a BA in Graphic Design.
 I did a minor in Marketing as well.
 I received my UX design certification in 2023.
-I've been working as a freelance graphic designer since.
+I've been working as a freelance graphic designer since whilst seeking more opportunities in the UX/UI field.

 At surface level, it may seem good enough.
 I believe my passion and brilliance in art has not yet found it's parallels when discussing technicalities and this is where I find myself stumped.
 If my technical skills and qualifications equip me to walk, my work ethic, my mindset, my approach, and my empathy allow me to effectively pave the path.
 I've realized this over the years while trying different mediums in art.
 Other than digital design, I love sketching, art journaling, painting, and crafting.
 I'm always curious and trying new creative tools because each art form pushes me to think and work differently.
 In return, I'm able to take a new perspective back to digital designing.